droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 * Sixteen weeks ago, a foreign scholar calling himself Alanik Ray arrived in Barovia and rented a room in the burgomaster's manor.
 When an enormous undead dire wolf attacked a group of children who had strayed too far from the village, however, Doru alone saw "Alanik" fend it off with expert skill—and when the wolf knocked the hat off of "Alanik's" head, his appearance magically changed, revealing him to be the legendary vampire hunter Dr. Rudolph van Richten.
 * Doru confronted him and insisted that Van Richten lead the village in revolt against Castle Ravenloft.
 Though Van Richten was reluctant at first, he eventually agreed—on the condition that Doru allow him to keep his disguise.
 Two days later, Doru, aided by a man named Escher—the village bard and Doru’s oldest friend—had assembled more than two dozen fighters to march on the keep.
 * With Van Richten’s aid, the mob struck down any undead guards that tried to stand in their way.
 However, when they finally opened Strahd’s crypt, Escher was nowhere to be found—and Strahd’s coffin was empty.
 (If asked, Doru forcefully denies that Escher betrayed them.)
 * Shortly thereafter, Strahd emerged from the shadows and attacked the mob with merciless force.
 Most of Doru’s companions were slain.
 Doru himself was turned into a vampire spawn, and later learned that Escher had been as well.
 Doru doesn’t know what happened to Van Richten, but was forced to confess the old man’s identity when Strahd interrogated him later.
 * Doru spent nearly three months at Castle Ravenloft, during which Strahd repeatedly forced him to drink the blood of his former companions.
-Six nights ago, Strahd commanded Doru to return to the church and his father.
+Two weeks ago, Strahd commanded Doru to return to the church and his father.
 * Doru can’t disobey Strahd’s direct orders, and can feel his presence at all times.
 His vampiric bloodthirst is a constant distraction, and it’s difficult to control his predatory urges and instincts.
 When he first returned to the church, he was almost grateful that his father had locked him in the undercroft, where he couldn’t do any harm.
 * Doru doesn’t know if his soul or body can be saved, but he’s kept his father’s holy symbol to remind him of his faith and family, and to steel his will against the addictions of his new form.
 If not for that, he suspects that he would have lost control days or even weeks ago.
 (Doru doesn’t know why Strahd allowed him to keep it, but suspects that Strahd viewed it as a form of ironic amusement.)